Scott Kleeb: U.S. Senate

 In May 2008, Kleeb won the Democratic primary election for the open Nebraska U.S. Senate seat being vacated by Republican Chuck Hagel, with nearly 70 percent of the vote in a four-candidate race.
 His nearest opponent was Tony Raimondo, a former Republican.

 On November 4, 2008, Kleeb lost to former Republican Governor of Nebraska Mike Johanns in the general election.
 Johanns had 58 percent of the vote, to Kleeb's 40 percent.

+2nd Congressional District

+Media sources speculated that Kleeb could challenge U.S. Representative Brad Ashford in the 2016 Democratic primary.
+Kleeb would be challenging Ashford, a centrist Democrat, from the left.
+Kleeb's wife, Jane Kleeb, was asked about the possibility in January 2015 and said she was "not ready to comment on a possible run."
+Kleeb ultimately did not run against Ashford, who lost the general election to Republican Don Bacon.

 Family

 In 2007, Kleeb married Jane Fleming, whom he had begun dating in 2006 while campaigning for a congressional seat.
 At the time she was the executive director of Young Democrats of America.

 Jane Fleming Kleeb founded the progressive citizen advocacy group Bold Nebraska in 2010.
 In 2011, she was a major figure in getting the Keystone XL pipeline's proposed path changed so that it did not go across Nebraska's Sandhills and works with farmers and ranchers to fight eminent domain abuse.
 In a December 2011 interview with a local television station, she said that neither she nor her husband was considering running for the U.S. Senate seat of retiring senator Ben Nelson.

 As of late 2011, Scott Kleeb and his wife were raising three young daughters.